gamedevware/charon/docs/advanced/validation.rst

 .. code-block:: bash

-   charon DATA IMPORT --dataBase gamedata.json --input prototype.json \
+   dnx dotnet-charon -- DATA IMPORT --dataBase gamedata.json --input prototype.json \
        --validationOptions none

 The UI equivalent is the *Ignore consistency errors in imported data* checkbox in the import wizard.